joey-qytyku/OS-90-i386/docs/README.md

 PCI and ISA are officially supported buses.
 VLB, MCA, and EISA should work too because OS/90 keeps the BIOS default settings.

 A floating point unit is not required for i386 users.
 The OS code never uses the floating point unit, but does detect its presence and saves registers on pre-emption if a process uses them and it is in fact present.
 There are no build options for processors; both i386 and i486+ are supported, but the i486 GCC compiler and tuning is used.

-Disk space is TBD.
+INVLPG is used by the memory manager if it is detected.

 The maximum amount of ram is 1 GB.
 There is no reason for anything higher.
 A system should boot if it has more.